rbcavanaugh/meetR/README.md

 <img src="www/enter.png" alt="Rob fills out his calendar." width="700"/>

-After everyone response, you see results and pick a time to meet.
+After everyone responds, you see results and pick a time to meet.
 You don’t deal with ads.
 Now you deal with a sluggish shiny app.

 <img src="www/results.png" alt="now you see results! no ads. just higher risk for R not working" width="700"/>